 In 1963, the circus traveled by ship to Nova Scotia and was docked at Yarmouth Harbor when a fire broke out in the engine room.
 This incident caused the ship to sink, killing two animals.
 Shirley was rescued, but not before sustaining severe burns on her back and legs.
 Today she is missing a large section of her right ear as result of the fire and has several scars on her back, side, and feet.

-At the age of 27, while performing for the Lewis Brothers Circus, Shirley was attacked by another elephant.
-Her right hind leg was broken.
-It healed poorly and is the cause of her limp.
-After two more years performing in the circus, Shirley was sold to the Louisiana Purchase Gardens and Zoo in Monroe, LA where she was the sole elephant for 22 years.
+At the age of 27, while traveling with the Lewis Brothers Circus, Shirley's right hind leg was broken during an altercation with another elephant.
+As it healed, several bones in her leg fused together, creating an abnormal angle and shape.
+After two more years performing in the circus, Shirley was sold to the Louisiana Purchase Gardens and Zoo in Monroe, LA.
+She was the sole elephant at the zoo for 22 years.

 On July 6, 1999, Shirley became the fourth resident of The Elephant Sanctuary, joining Tarra, Jenny, and Barbara.
 At The Sanctuary, Shirley experienced a very loving reunion with Jenny.
 Research showed the two elephants had been in the same circus 23 years earlier!
 This memorable event is the subject of an Emmy-winning National Geographic documentary “The Urban Elephant.”